Same-sex marriages (SSM) in Canada

 Marriage procedures in Quebec is controlled by the Quebec Civil Code, which was historically

 derived from French laws.
-The mechanics of marriage in the remaining provinces of Canada is
+The mechanics of marriage in the remaining provinces and territories of Canada is

-administered by the provinces in accordance with Provincial marriage acts, under a
+administered by the provinces and territories in accordance with Provincial marriage acts, under a

 Federal law which historically evolved from British law.